EisenVault/ev-user-management/README.md

 # ev-user-management

-EisenVault (www.eisenvault.com) has released his add-on that allows users to reset passwords without contacting Administrator.
+EisenVault (www.eisenvault.com) has released this add-on that allows users to reset passwords without contacting Administrator.

   Features :-